TheochemUI/eOn/docs/source/user_guide/main.md

     "keywords": "eOn main config, general parameters, job type, temperature, settings"
 ---

-# General Simulation Parameters
+# General simulation parameters

 The following contains general options which specify the calculation to be done and general parameters which are shared between job types.

 ## Jobs

-More details are in subsequent sections, but a brief overview of the jobs are as grouped below.
+The jobs are grouped below.
+Details follow in later sections.

 ### aKMC